A mortgage broker is an independent contractor that offers a huge basket of home loans originating from various lenders.

 A revelation like this can have huge negative consequences to a bank when revealed to the wrong person.
 Especially when that borrower has a vengeful axe to grind.

 So this job of consultation goes to a broker without needing any party to say so.
 It is implicitly understood by lenders and brokers with no official agreements.

-A broker can be expected to be more frank and upfront with the problems facing a borrower and give advice on the solutions available.
+A broker can be expected to be more frank and upfront with the problems a borrower is facing and give advice on the solutions available.

-And even if a borrower is unable to obtain a loan from a particular lender, the broker would have no issues recommending lender who would gladly take up the loan.
+And even if a borrower is unable to obtain a loan from a particular lender, the broker would have no issues recommending an alternative lender who would gladly take up the loan.